arlinamid/spec-kit/scripts/README-PowerShell.md

 This directory contains PowerShell equivalents of the original bash scripts, designed to work on Windows without requiring WSL (Windows Subsystem for Linux).

+> **Updated**: This fork includes native Windows PowerShell support for all spec-kit operations.

 ## Prerequisites

 - Windows PowerShell 5.1 or PowerShell Core 6.0+